-- i.
-A fielder is classified as a wicket keeper if they take up position behind the stumps at the striker's end in the area designated for the wicket keeper. - ii.
+i.
+A fielder is classified as a wicket keeper if they take up position behind the stumps at the striker's end in the area designated for the wicket keeper.

+ii.
 The area designated for the wicket keeper is between the imaginary lines extending along the extremities of the pitch to the back net and the line running at right angles through the stumps at the striker's end.
-(See diagram on court layout at the end of the rules.) - iii.
-The wicket keeper must take up a position with both feet wholly inside the designated area and cannot move out of that area until the bowler has bowled the ball.
-If this rule is contravened, the umpire will call and signal "No Ball". - iv.
+(See diagram on court layout).

+iii.
+The wicket keeper must take up a position with both feet wholly inside the designated area and cannot move out of that area until the ball leaves the bowler's hand.
+If this rule is contravened, the umpire will call "No Ball".

+iv.
 A wicket keeper may move into the Exclusion Zone after the ball has been bowled provided they are legitimately getting into position to field the ball, and they do not pass forward of the imaginary line through the stumps.
-If this rule is contravened, the umpire will call and signal "No Ball".
+If this rule is contravened, the umpire will call "No Ball".

-- v.
-The wicket keeper cannot take a delivery either from in front of, or from the side of the wickets, unless the ball first strikes the batter's body or equipment.
-If this rule is contravened, the umpire will call and signal "No Ball".
-Note: this rule does not apply to a wicketkeeper receiving the ball that has been returned towards the stumps by a fielder. - vi.
+v.
+The wicket keeper cannot take the ball either in front of or from the side of the wickets, unless the ball strikes the batter's body or equipment.
+If this rule is contravened, the umpire will call "No Ball".

+vi.
 The wearing of gloves by the wicket keeper is optional.
-[See Rule 5C] - vii.
+[See Rule 5C] vii.
 A wicket keeper is optional.

-RULE 10 - PLAY BALL/LIVE BALL/DEAD BALL
+RULE 10.
+PLAY BALL/LIVE BALL/DEAD BALL